Ghastly Gastropoda: Top Ten Predatory Slugs and Snails

 Most sea-snails begin their lives as microscopic plankton, swimming through the water with tiny, flapping fins,

-Thecosomata are holoplanktonic, meaning they remain this way for their entire lives.
+but the Thecosomata are holoplanktonic, meaning they remain this way for their entire lives.
 Different species

 range from the surface of the sea to the deep abyss, and while many are passive plankton feeders (sweeping